 Double red cell donation takes about 20-30 minutes

 longer than a whole blood donation.
-After a whole blood you are
+After giving a "pint" of whole

-generally eligible to donate again in two months.
-After a double
+blood, you are generally eligible to donate again in two months.

 You may feel better after a double red